spinnaker/governance/README.md

 ### How the project works

-To learn more about the project structure and organization, please refer to the[Project's Governance](governance.md) information.
+To learn more about the project structure and organization, please refer to the [Project's Governance](governance.md) information.

 ### How to get involved